kruumy/iw4-sun-controller/README.md

 * Add an option to upload presets and make presets.
 * See if it works on stock mw2 and add support (who even uses that tho)
+* Fix whatever makes the color tab use so much cpu.

 ## Credit